domarey/leetcode/solutions/0169. Majority Element/README.md

 # Description
 Original [here](https://leetcode.com/problems/majority-element/description/).

-Given an integer n, return true if it is a power of two.
-Otherwise, return false.
+Given an array nums of size n, return the majority element.

-An integer n is a power of two, if there exists an integer x such that n == 2x.
+The majority element is the element that appears more than ⌊n / 2⌋ times.
+You may assume that the majority element always exists in the array.

 ### Example 1: